medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 ![](/assets/img/blog/kafka/kafka-cluster-broker-partitions-two-goes-down.png)

-Figure 11: Two goes down - only one broker left.
+Figure: Two goes down - only one broker left.
 {:.figcaption}

 In that case, the Partition `P1` is not available anymore, anywhere.